mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 routes.
 However, most of the area can be reached one way or another (breaking partition walls or smashing windows).

-The doors between the guards’ area and the cell blocks or stairwell are locked tight with dead bolts that were thrown when the first alarm went off.
+The doors between the guards' area and the cell blocks or stairwell are locked tight with dead bolts that were thrown when the first alarm went off.
 This means manually retracting them or breaking the door down.
 The latter is only viable where impact damage has weakened the frames.
-To be released manually, the dead bolts require specific tools, stored in the barracks armory or guards’ stations.
+To be released manually, the dead bolts require specific tools, stored in the barracks armory or guards' stations.
 Without this tool, a good mechanic with decent tools can figure out a way to open them but it is harder and takes longer.